 The Meaning of Legal Separation

-Legal separation occurs when a couple decides to live apart but legally stay married.
+Legal separation occurs when a couple decides to live apart or financially separate but legally stay married.
 Legal separations are often the result of a mutual agreement between both spouses.
-However, a judge may order legal separation.
-It is important to note that a legal separation is not the same as a divorce.
+It is important to note that, although the process is very similar to divorce, a legal separation is not the same as a divorce.
 If you wish to remarry, you must file for divorce from your separated partner.

 What is the Purpose of a Legal Separation?